Advancing Basic Science for Humanity

 Microbiome Research Tools

-This Ideas Challenge recognizes the need for an interdisciplinary approach to microbiome research and invites the broad scientific community to submit their ideas for novel experimental tools and methods aimed at understanding microbial interactions and function from new perspectives.
+This Ideas Challenge was created to foster an interdisciplinary approach to microbiome research.
+In 2016, the broad scientific community was invited to submit their ideas for novel experimental tools and methods aimed at understanding microbial interactions and function from new perspectives.
+In April 2017, the recipients of the Ideas Challenge were announced.
+The selected proposals include research on genetic switches to study microbial ecosystems, tools for deciphering multi-kingdom communication molecules, and a novel approach to map interactions between bacteria species.

 White House Announces National Microbiome Initiative; Foundation Establishes Ideas Challenge